jonathanhogg/flitter/docs/tutorial.md

 node so that the function returns a vector of 11 nodes.
 These 11 nodes are then appended to the group.

+!["Hello World!" written in white with a long red 3D shadow and "Figure 1" small in the top-left corner](tutorial_images/tutorial4.jpg)

 :::{note}
 **Flitter** is a *strict* functional programming language, and so ranges are fully evaluated before use.
 For this reason, ranges **must** include a stop